Soli Deo gloria

 Each of the four took up their pint glasses filled with eggnog.
 Vanellope eyed hers with an inquisitive eye.
 She looked up and said, "Well, let's hope it tastes good."

 Ralph smiled and held up his glass.
 Vanellope did the same, and then Felix.
 Tamora sighed and decided to join the civilians in their toast.
-Their glasses clinked together, Ralph saying, "To our happy holidays!"
+Their glasses clinked together, Ralph saying, "To Christmas!"

 "Sure beats last year's!"
 Vanellope said cheerfully.
 And without, they all slugged their eggnogs, leaving foam mustaches above their lips.